A Serengeti cat is a domestic cat breed.

 From their beginnings in California, Serengeti breeders now operate across the U.S., and in the UK, Europe, and Australia.

-When you approach a breeder, take care to make sure you’re happy with the welfare conditions their cats and kittens are kept in, and that they make their litters’ health top priority.
+When you approach a breeder, make sure you’re happy with the welfare conditions their cats and kittens are kept in, and that they make their litters’ health top priority.

 Raising A Serengeti Cat Kitten